zimle/notes/git.md

     git branch -m old_name new_name
     ```

+- Rename a file via `git mv MYOldfile.java MyOldFile.java`.
+This might become important for Windows, as it does not distinct between upper and lower case.

 - Pull an upstream branch `my-branch` with changed history: Do not pull, as it automatically merges.
 Just use `git reset origin/main --hard`, which overrides your local history

+- Show all files changed in the last 10 commits:

+    ```bash
+    # Show all changed files in the last 10 commits
+    git diff --name-only --pretty="" HEAD~10 HEAD
+    # Show all changed files in the last 10 commits, but exclude deleted files
+    git diff --name-only --diff-filter=d --pretty="" HEAD~10 HEAD
+    # Show only added files in the last 10 commits
+    git diff --name-only --diff-filter=A --pretty="" HEAD~10 HEAD
+    # Show only changed files in the last 10 commits, do not use a pager like less
+    # useful for shell commands
+    git --no-pager diff --name-only --pretty="" HEAD~10 HEAD
+    ```